 Roganic, UG/F 08, Sino Plaza, 255 Gloucester road, Causeway Bay, Hong Kong, 2817 8383, www.roganic.com.hk

 For one of the swankiest at-home dining offerings in town, look no further than Ritz Carlton’s Tosca di Angelo.
 Not content with simply delivering Michelin-starred fare to your home, the award-winning restaurant will actually send the chefs themselves to cook up the dishes at your home, along with a personal maitre d’ to serve you for the night.
 Talk about fancy!
-Priced at $2,200 per person, the experience features five courses of seasonal Italian classics designed by Angelo Aglianó himself, which can be adapted and modified depending on preference.
+Priced at $2,500 per person (minimum four guests required), the experience features five courses of seasonal Italian classics designed by Angelo Aglianó himself, which can be adapted and modified depending on preference.

 For bookings and enquiries, call or email directly.